warner-benjamin/transformer-from-scratch/exercises/attention_mechanism/socratic_prompt.md

 # For SDPA, we need to invert the mask since True means "participate in attention" in SDPA, but in eager it means "masked out"
 if attn_mask is not None:
    # Reshape to [batch_size, 1, 1, seq_len] for broadcasting
+   # No need to invert the mask since SDPA expects True to mean "participate in attention"
    attn_mask = mask.view(batch_size, 1, 1, seq_len)
-   # Invert the mask since SDPA expects True to mean "participate in attention"
-   attn_mask = ~attn_mask

 # Use PyTorch's scaled_dot_product_attention with is_causal=True (or False for bidirectional)
 output = F.scaled_dot_product_attention(q, k, v, attn_mask=attn_mask, is_causal=True)